A Classical Christian Homeschool Co-op

 Tapestry Classic

-Our Tapestry Classic involves history and literature using Tapestry of Grace, a classical Christian curriculum.
-Tapestry has divided their curriculum into age groups (K-12) called stages, where all students study essentially the same period in history, but at different reading & comprehension levels.
+Our Tapestry Classic includes history and literature using Tapestry of Grace, a classical Christian curriculum.
+Tapestry has divided their curriculum into 3 primary age groups (grammar,dialectic, rhetoric), where all students study the same period in history, but at different reading & comprehension levels.
 Art, church history, worldview (HS), & literature are all taught alongside the corresponding historical segment from a biblical worldview.
 The curriculum divides the study of history into four eras, called year-plans, which take your entire family through the whole of recorded history in a 4-year cycle.
 This program is highly customizable and provides additional reading, projects, group activities, etc.

 For information on the Tapestry of Grace curriculum, click here: